 return render(request, self.template, {

-'page': page,
+'page': self,

 'blogs': blogs,

 })

 '''

-Here, blogs.filter(tags__name=tag) invokes a reverse Django queryset filter on the BlogPageTag model to optionally limit the BlogPage objects sent to the template for rendering.
+Here, blogs.filter(tags\\name=tag) invokes a reverse Django queryset filter on the BlogPageTag model to optionally limit the BlogPage objects sent to the template for rendering.
 Now, lets render both sides of the relation by showing the tags associated with an object and a way of showing all of the objects associated with each tag.
-This could be added to the blog_page.html template:
+This could be added to the blog\page.html template: